jenna-jordan/jenna-jordan.github.io.archived/_posts/2018-09-09-librarians-privacy-data-ownership.md

     - Data Ownership
 ---

-Last Friday, I attended a talk at the iSchool by Dr. Jingrui He about a machine learning solution her team found addressing the issue of data heterogeneity.
+Last Friday (Aug 31), I attended a talk at the iSchool by Dr. Jingrui He about a machine learning solution her team crafted to address the issue of data heterogeneity.

 [Dr. Jingrui He's faculty homepage](#http://faculty.engineering.asu.edu/jingruihe/){: .btn .btn--inverse}